barumau/pandunia/engli/darse.md

 **pardon** pardon, sorry.
 **minute** minute.
 **no** not.
-**baxa** speak a language.
+**basha** speak a language.
 **suy** water.
 **supe** soup.
 **un** one (1).
 **desi** ten.
-**eska** to ask a question.
+**wena** to ask a question.
 **si** yes.

 ### Answers to the Exercises

-1. eska te baxa pandunia?
+1. wena te basha pandunia?
-2. si. me baxa pandunia.
+2. si. me basha pandunia.
-3. eska mame yama kafe?
+3. wena mame yama kafe?
 4. no. le no yama kafe.
-5. eska le yama supe?
+5. wena le yama supe?
 6. (le) no yama.